tonkeeper/wallet-api/README.md

 Note: `ownerAddress` cannot be set to some other wallet, not controlled by the initiator of the transaction.

 If the `royaltyAddress` is set and not equal to the `ownerAddress` wallet app shows separate line with royalty recipient.

+If the `nftCollectionStateInitHex` is specified, then all the data parameters (royalty, URIs, NFT item code) are ignored and raw state init cell is used instead.
+Collection ID is calculated from that stateinit.

 Primary confirmation UI displays: